testsigmahq/testsigma-docs/src/pages/docs/test-data/types/overview.md

 ---
 title: "Test Data Types"
 page_title: "Test Data Types Overview"
-metadesc: "This article gives an overview of the various types of test data that can be used during the process of creating a test case in Testsigma."
+meta_desc: "This article gives an overview of the various types of test data that can be used during the process of creating a test case in Testsigma."
 order: 5.111
 page_id: "Test Data Types"
 warning: false